gpmd/vagrant-puppet-boilerplate/README.md

 **Note: all `vagrant` commands should be run from your `myproject/site/` directory (and not from 'inside' the virtual machine)**

-In order to set up your virtual machine for the first time, or to restart it if you've halted it you need to run:
+In order to set up your virtual machine for the first time (fair warning - this could take quite a while), or to restart it if you've halted it you need to run:

 ```bash
 $ vagrant up